In order to understand tendonitis, you must know what a tendon is and what role it plays in the body.

 There are hundreds of tendons scattered throughout our body, but it tends to be a small handful of specific tendons that cause problems.
 These tendons usually have an area of poor blood supply that leads to tissue damage and poor healing response.
 The area of a tendon that is prone to injury is called a “watershed zone,” an area where the blood supply to the tendon is the weakest.
 In these watershed zones, the body has a hard time delivering oxygen and nutrients necessary for tendon healing.
 This is why we see common tendon problems in the same parts of the body.

-If you believe you may be suffering from tendonitis or other issues, please contact our office to discuss your treatment options.
+If you believe you may be suffering from tendonitis or other issues, please contact our office to discuss your treatment options, or request your appointment here.